 Still not sure whether to plan that family trip?
 Here's another way of thinking about travel safety during the pandemic.

-Epidemiologists identify the risk factors for coronavirus transmission in terms of "time, space, people, place."
-Put another way, the least amount of risk involves the shortest possible amount of time spent with the most possible space between the smallest number of people in the largest possible place (preferably outdoors).
-Airline travel, train travel and hotel stays—all of which by definition involve a large group of people confined in a small amount of indoor space—present a challenge for families worried about the risk of virus transmission.
+Early on in the pandemic, epidemiologists identified the risk factors for coronavirus transmission in terms of "time, space, people, place."
+This still holds true today: the least amount of risk involves the shortest possible amount of time spent with the most possible space between the smallest number of people in the largest possible place (preferably outdoors).
+Of course, that risk can be reduced even further with vaccinations and boosters.
+Airline travel, train travel and hotel stays—all of which by definition involve a large group of people confined in a small amount of indoor space—present a challenge for families worried about the risk of virus transmission, especially for those who are unvaccinated or who haven't received a booster shot.

 If you live in or are traveling to an area where transmission levels are low and declining, plus you're able to take social distancing and cleaning precautions during your trip and no one in your family belongs to an at-risk group, you might decide that family travel is a risk you are willing to take (with reasonable precautions for yourself and others) for the sake of your mental health and your children.
 If this is the case, you're taking the position that's right for you.
 If you decide you're not ready, then that's what's right for your family.
 You know your family's particular situation best.